Ventricular fibrillation, pulseless electrical activity and sudden cardiac arrest

 Pulseless electrical activity (PEA)

-Pulseless electrical activity is a term applied to any rhythm which is not accompanied by a detectable pulse.
-It may display complete P, QRS and T waveforms but no pulse is palpable.
+Pulseless electrical activity is a term applied to any rhythm that is not accompanied by a detectable pulse.
+It may display complete P, QRS, and T waveforms but no pulse is palpable.
 This means that the heart’s electrical activity has been dissociated from mechanical contractions, which is why the synonym electromechanical dissociation is often used.

 Causes of pulseless electrical activity